Ed Davey urges China to ‘publish the tapes’ after MP denied entry to Hong Kong

 She had flown to Hong Kong to see her son and newborn grandson but was held at the airport, questioned and sent back to the UK.

-Asked whether he agreed that she had been detained to “shut her up”, Sir Ed told the PA news agency: “I think it’s very likely the case.
+Asked whether he agreed that she had been detained and refused entry to “shut her up”, Sir Ed told the PA news agency: “I think it’s very likely the case.

 “Liberal Democrats have stood up for the people of Hong Kong against oppression from Beijing, stood up for human rights, and I don’t think the Chinese government likes that.